SRombauts/UEPlasticPlugin/README.md

  - Unreal Engine 5.0 full support
    - Shelves of Changelists
  - Mac OS X Support
- - add a setting to bypass checkout and let the user directly modify the assets like Git
+ - add a menu entry to switch the workspace to Partial
  - add a setting to configure Plastic SCM to use "read-only flags" like Perforce
+   - add a context menu entry to make it locally writable
+ - add a menu entry to unlock a file
  - add a setting to pass the --update option to "check-in"
  - add a "clean directory" or "check-in deleted files"